How Climate Heroes Are Saving Our Planet

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

+What is a climate hero?
 Most people accept climate change as a reality and one of the biggest collective challenges humanity has yet to overcome.
 With few exceptions, the general public sees climate change for what it is: a threat.

 Though many people understand the danger climate change poses to the planet and both human and non-human lives, the concept can seem abstract at times.
 Unless you’re a prominent environmentalist or study climate science yourself, you may not be familiar with the world’s climate heroes.
 These individuals are taking direct action to stop environmental destruction in its tracks.